 - Encourage legal practitioners to implement unbundled legal services in their practice.

 - Encourage other justice system stakeholders to support the widespread implementation of this service model.

-There are many people going through divorce and separation who do not have the financial means to hire a lawyer.
+There are many people going through divorce and separation, or any number of civil disputes, who do not have the financial means to hire a lawyer.
 IAALS' Cases Without Counsel study findings, and research undertaken by others, suggest that outcomes can be impacted when litigants are unrepresented.
 The unbundled legal services model provides litigants with the option of hiring a lawyer for only certain parts of the process, perhaps just the most difficult and confusing portions.
 This arrangement gives litigants access to affordable legal services and gives them certainty with respect to costs.

 While unbundled legal services benefit both lawyers and litigants, the model has yet to reach widespread implementation around the country.
 Through research, recommendations, and stakeholder convenings, IAALS is working with national organizations and leaders in the field to provide guidance to unbundled practitioners and others, facilitate learning among practitioners, and create new partnerships and opportunities for collaboration.

-Recognizing that providing stakeholders with an opportunity to share best practices and lessons learned is a key component of advancing unbundling, IAALS has hosted two national conferences to date.
+Recognizing that providing stakeholders with an opportunity to share best practices and lessons learned is a key component of advancing unbundling, IAALS has hosted three national conferences to date.